Kadeko/VRCBreeze/Documentation/GENERALTIPS.md

 - For Advanced Creators, generated animations can be edited!
 This way, you would not need to use the tool and instead, merge FX controller, Parameters and the Menu!
   - Tutorial for this will be added soon!

+- If your bones are scaled into negative axis, the prefab may not work properly!
+You may have to go in Blender or other 3D software to Scale into negative value, Apply Transform and then Invert Normals to all of your Polygons.